na-na-hi/renget/archive/ponyxl_loras_n_stuff.md

 ##Innate Characters
 An anon went through the trouble of compiling a  list of characters known to the model, these are not comprehensive it seems to know hundreds if not thousands of characters.
 Any popular female character from a popular franchise has a good chance of being known to the model, movies, video games, and tv shows are a good source.

+**I've gotten some complaints that these lists aren't accurate, I'm keeping them around for posterity but don't count on a character showing up just because it's in these lists.**

 Females: https://files.catbox.moe/oklpz8.txt
 Males: https://files.catbox.moe/1lptzn.txt